 Some of our favorite ventures are renovating projects in our local area.
 Being a company located in the Cleveland/Akron area, we were thrilled to be chosen for an assignment in Youngstown, Ohio, only 65 miles from our office.

-We were awarded the assignment of renovating the glass block at the Youngstown Historical Center of Industry and Labor.
+GBA was awarded the assignment of renovating the glass block at the Youngstown Historical Center of Industry and Labor.
 The museum focuses on honoring and displaying the history of the manufacturing industry in the Ohio area.
-Ranging from the iron industries of the 1800s, to the steel industries taking power starting in the 1890s, to the significant decline throughout the 1970s that the city is still working hard to overcome; Youngstown was a central point in the manufacturing industry.
-This museum proudly preserves it.
+Ranging from the iron industries of the 1800s, to the steel industries taking power starting in the 1890s, to the significant decline throughout the 1970s.
+The city is still working hard to overcome the decline; Youngstown was and still is a central point in the manufacturing industry.
+This museum proudly preserves that.

 The people that worked in the steel mills are the same breed of blue-collar workers that we have working tirelessly for GBA Architectural Products + Services today.
 Being a manufacturing company, we appreciate the work the museum does, and are immensely honored to have been selected.

-This museum was opened in 1990, built under the architectural firm Michael Graves Architecture & Design, a long-time company that still produces amazing work.
+This museum was opened in 1990, designed by architectural firm Michael Graves Architecture & Design, a long-time company that still produces amazing work.
 The design of the building is to replicate a steel mill built with smoke stacks.
 The layout of the entire building is intended to have a classic style that coincides with the time period, which conveniently ties in with glass block.

 A great resource for factories, the glass block in the early 20th century was very useful for its prism effect that transferred the dispersion of light throughout the inside of buildings.
-It became especially prevalent in the 1930s during the Great Depression.
-It was low cost and provided a modern style.
+It became especially prevalent in the 1930s during the Great Depression, for its low cost and modern style.
 Setting glass block in steel mountings was especially fruitful as it allowed areas below to be illuminated without the need for artificial lighting.

 Renovating the Museum

-The architect for the renovation is Meta von Rabenau, Senior Architect a Ohio History Connection, the organization that owns the museum.
+The architect for the renovation was Meta von Rabenau, Senior Architect at Ohio History Connection, the organization that owns the museum.
 They are a 501(c)(3) nonprofit organization that focuses on preserving and sharing the state’s history to the public.